Zeolith Glossar

 Rock flours

-In gardening and agriculture, rock flours are valued because they can enrich soils with minerals in a gentle way.
-They do not work quickly like a fertilizer but slowly, balancing, and sustainably.
-Depending on the type of rock, they can improve soil structure, support soil life, and enhance compost.
+In gardening and agriculture, rock flours are valued because they can gently enrich soils with minerals.
+They do not act quickly like a fertilizer, but slowly, balancing and sustainably.
+Depending on the type of rock, they can improve soil structure, support soil life and enhance compost.

-Not all rock flours are the same.
-The decisive factors are the parent rock, fineness, purity, and origin.
-Zeolite rock flour plays a special role among rock flours because its porous structure allows it to additionally bind water, nutrients, and certain substances.
+Not every rock flour is the same.
+The starting rock, fineness, purity and origin are crucial.
+Zeolite rock flour plays a special role among rock flours because, due to its porous structure, it can also bind water, nutrients and certain substances.

 In short: Rock flours are natural mineral carriers made from finely ground rock that can sustainably support soils and natural cycles.